salesforce/lwc/packages/babel-plugin-transform-lwc-class/README.md

-# babel-plugin-transform-ratpr-class
+# babel-plugin-transform-lwc-class

 This babel plugin does the following transform:
-* Global decorator transform:
+* Decorator transform:
     * Transform `@api` decorator to `publicPorperties` and `publicMethods` static properties.
     * Transform `@wire` decorator to `wire` static property.
     * Transform `@track` decorator to `track` static property.
-* Raptor component class sugar syntax:
+* LWC component class sugar syntax:
     * Check for misspelled lifecycle hooks.
     * Import and inject `render` from a collocated template if a component class doesn't already implement a `render` method.
 * Optimization: